katydecorah/katydecorah.github.io/code/_posts/2014-01-15-escape-by-carla-corrales.md

 <h4>{% include icons/pause.svg %} {% include icons/play.svg %} <code>animation-play-state: paused, running;</code></h4>

-A little confused with my previous tries, I checked out [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-play-state).
+A little confused with my earlier tries, I checked out [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-play-state).
 I read that both values can be used, which led me to try `paused, running`.
 This value worked great!
 The dial spun on `:hover`.

 I was watching a movie, I paused it and then played it again.